anjumetrics/writeups/portswigger_websecurity_academy/sql_injection/Blind SQL injection with conditional responses.md

 ![poc_conditional_responses_confirm_02.png](../images/conditional_response_confirm_02.png)

 Now change it to: `TrackingId=xyz' AND (SELECT 'a' FROM users LIMIT 1)='a`.
-Verify that the condition is true, confirming that there is a table called users.
+Verify that the condition is true, confirming that there is a table called `users`.

 ![poc_confirming_users_table.png](../images/confirming_users_table.png)